-Developing the right channel ecosystem is complex, given the many direct and indirect digital and physical channels available.
+Developing the right channel ecosystem is complex, given the many direct and indirect digital and physical channels available to businesses today.
 Many companies are evolving their ecosystem from legacy channel strategies and investments, which further complicates the path forward.
-Creating an omnichannel strategy, including an effective plan for digital, and optimizing channel-specific strategies are essential for maximizing brand and sales reach and profitability, and for managing inherent conflicts.
+Creating an omnichannel strategy, including an effective plan for digital, and optimizing channel-specific tactics are essential for maximizing sales and marketing reach and profitability, and for managing inherent conflicts.

-A superior user experience takes into account all major touch points along the customer’s journey, delivers on core needs and ideally exceeds expectations.
+A superior user experience takes into account all major touchpoints along the customer’s journey, delivers on core needs and ideally exceeds expectations.
 Whether you are a consumer-facing retailer or an industrial component supplier, the digital age is bringing about entirely different customer preferences for how they interact with a vendor and what defines quality service.
 Understanding these evolving needs and executing accordingly can not only drive satisfaction levels up, but also create real competitive advantage that leads to customer loyalty.

 The fourth industrial revolution is upon us and it is rapidly changing the way we manufacture and supply goods.
-The Internet of Things, cyber-physical systems, cloud computing, and machine learning are just a few of the technology advances that are transforming the way businesses operate.
+Automation, AI and real-time analytics are just a few of the technology advances that are transforming supply chain and manufacturing operations.
 Understanding both the art of the possible and the risk of value chain disruption brought about by these new capabilities is critical for a business as it considers its broader strategic choices and weighs future investment decisions.